getify/You-Dont-Know-JS/types & grammar/ch3.md

 Object.prototype.toString.call( c ); // "[object String]"
 ```

-Again, using the boxed object wrapper directly (like `b` and `c` above) is usually discouraged, but there are some rare occassions you'll run into where they may be useful.
+Again, using the boxed object wrapper directly (like `b` and `c` above) is usually discouraged, but there may be some rare occassions you'll run into where they may be useful.

-### Unboxing
+## Unboxing

 If you have an object wrapper and you want to get the underlying primitive value out, you can use the `valueOf()` method: